Parliamentary.ai

 Overview

-This bill aims to make it easier for family members of refugees and those granted humanitarian protection in the UK to join them.
-It mandates changes to immigration rules to allow family reunification and ensures legal aid is available for related applications.
+This bill aims to make it easier for the family members of refugees and those granted humanitarian protection to join them in the UK.
+It mandates the government to create new rules for family reunification and ensures legal aid is available for those applying.

 Description